-Clock speed

-- The performance of the memory is mainly influenced by the speed of reading and writing data from and to the memory. - The clock speed represents this read/write speed - Capacity (storage space) - The amount of data the memory can store - Most operating systems use virtual memory, this feature uses a part of the mass storage as memory in case the real memory fills up.
+- Clock speed - The performance of the memory is mainly influenced by the speed of reading and writing data from and to the memory. - The clock speed represents this read/write speed - Capacity (storage space) - The amount of data the memory can store - Most operating systems use virtual memory, this feature uses a part of the mass storage as memory in case the real memory fills up.
 This is significantly slower, even for an SSD. - When the memory fills up the operating system tries to swap the least frequently used parts of the memory to the virtual memory (swap). - This is the reason why a computer with a really strong CPU can still slow down if it runs out of memory. - Type (socket) - Motherboards have a specific RAM socket, not all types of memories can be placed into a specific motherboard.

-Memory sockets

-Nowadays every type of motherboard uses the DDR3 socket.

-Motherboard

-Function
+- Function

-- Acts as a link between the other components - May contain an integrated graphics, network and/or sound card
+- Acts as a link between the other components

+- May contain an integrated graphics, network and/or sound card

-Specifics
+- Specifics

 - Processor socket

 - Memory socket

 - Mass storage plug type

 - Number of other plugs (like USB)

-Interesting facts
+- Interesting facts

-In theory it is possible that a low quality motherboard slows down a computer, for example if the data transfer rate between the processor and the memory is slow, then even a high end CPU and memory could feel slow.
+- In theory, it is possible that a low quality motherboard slows down a computer, if the data transfer rate between the components is slow.

-Mass storage

 - Function

-- Long term data storage
+- Long term data storage (files)

 - Specifics

 - Storage size

 - Type (SSD, HDD)

-- Speed of read/write operations
+- Speed of read/write

 - Interesting facts

 - In 1956 16GB (which can be store in a microSD nowadays) could only fit in mass storage structure the size of a 10 story building.

 - In hungarian some people still call mass storage devices winchesters, in 1973 this was the codename of a widely used mass storage device.